 If you aren't sure whether an outdoor career is something you'd like to pursue, consider starting off with something short-term, like volunteering or interning.
 There are many ways to kick off your search:

 - Investigate local opportunities.
 Look for zoos, national parks, vineyards, botanical gardens, campgrounds, lakes, farms, conservation non-profits, sports and recreation facilities and any other places where being outside is a major component of the work.
 Then, reach out to supervisors at those sites to see what kinds of internships and volunteer work might be available.

 - Search online for volunteer work and internships with specific outdoor-related keywords such as: environment, adventure, outside, outdoor, nature, wilderness, conservation, etc. These words will help narrow down your search.

 - Check your university's career center.
 There may be resources and connections available to students and alumni who are looking for outdoor volunteer work and internships.

 Many outdoor careers have professional organizations that can be used to network and find career opportunities.

 For instance, if you are really passionate about river rafting, you can check out the American Canoe Association, a national organization that posts both internships and paid positions related to outdoor careers.
-Any competition, scholarship or community event related to water sports is listed on the association’s website, and there are education resources to become a certified canoe instructor.
+Any competition, scholarship or community event related to water sports is listed on the association's website, and there are educational resources to become a certified canoe instructor.

 Degrees can also lead to a wide variety of opportunities in an outdoor career field.
 Here are some examples of how different degrees can lead to jobs in the outdoors: